 Participating in the sacramental life and ministries of the Church.

-Respecting others as children of God regardless of what respect they may or may not give to you.
+Respecting others as children of God regardless of whether or not they offer you the same respect.

 "The virtue of fortitude enables one to conquer fear, even fear of death, and to face trials and persecutions."
 Fortitude ensures "firmness in difficulties and constancy in the pursuit of good.
 It strengthens the resolve to resist temptations and to overcome obstacles in the moral life."
 (CCC 1808)